tonethar/IGME-330-Fall-2023/notes/react-intro.md

   - add: `onChange={e => setNewItem(e.target.value)}` as an attribute to the `<input>`
   - try typing a new value into the `<input>`, although you can't see it yet, the value of `newItem` is being changed on every keystroke
   - go ahead and put in a `console.log()` in the correct place to see that this is true
-- Let's add another "useState()" hook to keep track of our items:
+- Let's add another `useState()` "hook" to keep track of our items:
   - type: `const [todos, setTodos] = useState([]);`
 - To get the **Add** button working, add this attribute to the **`<form>`** (NOT the `<button>`):
   - `onSubmit={handleSubmit}`
-  - note that React events are *camel cased* - `onSubmit`, `onClick` etc to distinguish them from DOM events
+  - note that React events and attributes are *camel cased* - `onSubmit`, `onClick` etc to distinguish them from vanilla DOM events which are lowercase only
   - there are errors in the console - `handleSubmit` isn't declared yet - so move on
 - Now declare the `handleSubmit` function, it goes right under the 2 `useState()` declarations in the `App` component